 Holdover Membership

-Outgoing Organizations Board members shall serve as ex officio non-voting members for a three-month term beginning in April and ending in June.
+Outgoing Organizations Board {???????}members, whose replacement has not been appointed, shall serve as ex officio non-voting members for a three-month term beginning in April and ending in June.

 Authority and Responsibility

-The Committee has the responsibility of reviewing the apportionment of the funds and constitutional amendments of the Associated Students of the University of Utah, and providing recommendations to be included in the presentation to the Board of Trustees.

-The Committee has the responsibility of providing feedback to the ASUU Administration at the beginning of their term of office based on platform intentions.

-The Committee has the responsibility of serving as the appellate to the ASUU Supreme Court.

-The Committee has the responsibility to provide feedback to the Vice President of Student Affairs about policy, procedural and programmatic changes within the Division.

 The Committee shall meet in person at least once per academic semester.

-The Committee is responsible to the President through the Vice President of Student Affairs.
+The Committee reports to and is responsible to the University President through the Vice President for Student Affairs.

+The Committee has the following specific responsibilities:

+reviewing and making recommendations to the Board of Trustees regarding the proposed apportionment of the funds for the ASUU;

+reviewing and making recommendations to the Board of Trustees regarding proposed amendments to the ASUU Constitution;

+providing feedback to the ASUU Administration at the beginning of their term of office based on platform intentions.

+serving as the appellate body for any findings and sanctions delivered by the ASUU Supreme Court.

+advising the Vice President for Student Affairs about policy, procedural and programmatic changes..

 The committee has the authority to promulgate rules and regulations implementing the Student Code, Article IV, "Student Government and Student Organizations."

 Pursuant to University Regulations, the committee shall receive and review any proposed amendment to the ASUU Constitution and Forward the amendment and the committee's recommendations to the Board of Trustees.